maxlemieux/devquiz/README.md

 # devquiz
-This is a basic assessment application, containing several questions about Javascript programming.
+This is a basic assessment application, containing several questions about JavaScript programming.

 All questions are multiple choice.
 The app displays one question at a time.
 Scoring is done by a timer.